 - 1 cup low sodium chicken broth

-- fresh chopped parsley and chopped scallions, for serving
+- fresh chopped parsley and scallions (for garnish)

 Thanks so much for having me Tiffany!
 Hope you all will stop by Jeanette’s Healthy Living and take a look at my Recipe index for more ideas.
 I also have a Special Diet Recipe Index if you’re looking for gluten-free and dairy-free recipes, or are cooking for someone on a soft food diet.
 You can also join in on the conversation on Facebook Pinterest Twitter Instagram and Google +, or sign up for my weekly newsletter.